-

 Contradictions and Dispensations

 One of the more challenging aspects regarding God’s law is helping others understand the divisions between the laws found in our Bibles.
 While everything we have collected of God’s message is in a single bound volume, it’s not all one law.
-In order to understand which passages we should view as binding to ourselves as Christians, Continue reading
+In order to understand which passages we should view as binding to ourselves as Christians, we need to understand those different sets of laws, who they apply to, and the time frame surrounding that system.
+The Basic Dispensations Where I am right now in my studies, it seems most logical to divide the Bible up into three distinct eras that… Continue reading

 -